sabirin08/sabirin08/README.md

 ## Hello there, I'm Sabirin! 👋
-I'm a Computer Science student @ Georgia State University with a strong interest in data analytics, data science, and cloud computing.
+I'm a Computer Science student @ Georgia State University with a strong interest in data science, ML/AI, and cloud computing.
 I'm passionate about leveraging technology to solve complex challenges and drive innovation.

 🔭 Skills
 - Programming Languages: Python, SQL, C, Java